cemanzanoc/MidProject/README.md

 Since we couldn't find any results using the official list of endocrine disruptors from ECHA (https://www.echa.europa.eu/es/ed-assessment), we consulted various research studies to develop our own list of potential endocrine disruptors.
 This will allow us to identify matches within our dataframe in the possible future.
-**Step 4: Answer our research questions-stated below** 4.1 Question 1: Number of products per category and subcategory that contain endocrine disruptors.
+**Step 4: Answer our research questions-stated below** 4.1 Question 1: Number of products per category and subcategory that contain endocrine disruptors.<br>
-  4.2 Question 2: Which categories and brands have the most endocrine disruptors?
+  4.2 Question 2: Which categories and brands have the most endocrine disruptors?<br>
-  4.3 Question 3: Is there any relationship between the economic value and the number of endocrine disruptors? <br>Do more expensive brands contain fewer disruptors, while cheaper brands contain more?
+  4.3 Question 3: Is there any relationship between the economic value and the number of endocrine disruptors? <br>Do more expensive brands contain fewer disruptors, while cheaper brands contain more?<br>
   4.4.Question 4: Are consumers aware of endocrine disruptors in cosmetic products?Do they consider them in their product reviews?
-How does the average rating correlate with the presence of endocrine disruptors?
+How does the average rating correlate with the presence of endocrine disruptors?<br>
   4.5 Question 5: What are the top 5 endocrine disruptors in this sample for each category?
-Is there any difference?
+Is there any difference?<br>